 This bread is versatile.
 You can use zucchini, plantains, blueberry, pumpkin, beets, carrots, broccoli, and a host of other vegetables.

-Bear in mind that whole wheat absorbs moisture, so if you don’t want a dry and hard loaf, use the exact measurements the recipe calls for or be a little generous with the yogurt or sour cream, if making it dairy-free, use more applesauce.
-Also, don’t forget to squeeze out any excess water from any of the vegetables mentioned above that has higher water content, failure to do this will yield a dense loaf.
+Remember that whole wheat absorbs moisture, so if you don't want a dry and hard loaf, use the exact measurements the recipe calls for or be generous with the yogurt or sour cream.
+If making it dairy-free, use more applesauce.
+Also, don't forget to squeeze out any excess water from any of the vegetables mentioned above that has higher water content; failure to do this will yield a dense loaf.

 Can I Make this Loaf in Muffin Tins?